 References

-After you create a search index, you can use various query types for multi-dimensional data queries.
-These query types include term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, boolean query, AISearch, nested query, and column existence query.
+After you create a search index, use various query types for multi-dimensional data queries, including term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, boolean query, AISearch, nested query, and column existence query.

-When you query data, you can sort and paginate, highlight, or collapse (deduplicate) the result set.
+When you query data, you can apply sort and paginate, highlight, or collapse (deduplicate) to the result set.

-After you create a search index, you can manage it by performing operations such as dynamically modifying the schema, managing the lifecycle, listing search indexes, querying search index descriptions, and deleting a search index.
+After you create a search index, manage it by dynamically modifying the schema, managing the lifecycle, listing search indexes, querying search index descriptions, and deleting a search index.

-If you want to perform data analytics, such as finding the maximum or minimum value, calculating a sum, or counting rows, you can use the statistical aggregation feature or the SQL query feature.
+For data analytics such as finding the maximum or minimum value, calculating a sum, or counting rows, use the aggregation feature or the SQL query feature.